What Is DNS And How It Works?

 The problem is not always regarding your VPN provider however, an updated and efficient VPN could evade the DNS leak issue with continuous monitoring of transmitting DNS requests.

-Test DNS Leak
+How To Test Your DNS Leak

 It is important to regularly check your VPN performance through DNS leak test.
 It is the most convenient way of confirming the vulnerability so that it could be fixed.